ToxPuro/astaroth/acc-runtime/README.md

 ## Comments and preprocessor directives
 The Astaroth preprocessor works similar to the C preprocessor (gcc) with one exception:

-By default include files are searched relative to DSL_MODULE_DIR, (TODO) only if the include is not found are C include rules used.
+By default include files are searched relative to DSL_MODULE_DIR.
+(TODO) only if the include is not found are C include rules used.

 With two extensions:
 ```